python-can-define-radio/python-course/classroom_activities/Ch03_Misc_examples/zip_desktop.md

 This is a GNU/Linux script to zip your Desktop folder and serve it using the terminal.

-1. Look up your ip address using `ip a` in a terminal window and write it down or remember it
+1. Look up your ip address using `ip a` in a terminal window.
+Write it down or remember it.
 2. Run the script below (running one-line-at-a-time is a good idea for self-education)

 ```sh